 With the arrival of peak season beginning in January, Florida Grapefruit really shine.

-BARTOW, Fla. – With Florida Grapefruit season in full swing, the unique taste of Florida-grown citrus is now available in stores across the country.
+BARTOW, Fla. – With Florida Grapefruit season in full swing, the unique taste of Florida-grown citrus is now available in stores around the world.

 But, for those who wish to enjoy the sweeter side of nature, a little patience goes a long way.